TimoWilhelm/cloudflare-asset-worker/workers/router/README.md

-# Orchestrator Worker
+# Router Worker

-The orchestrator worker is the main orchestrator for the Cloudflare Multi-Project Deployment Platform.
+The router worker is the main router for the Cloudflare Multi-Project Deployment Platform.
 It handles project management, asset uploads, deployment, and dynamic request routing.

 ## Architecture